 April 15th Celebrated (and Not So Celebrated) Birthdays

 Leonardo da Vinci – 1452

 The Renaissance polymath is known for his genius in several disciplines.
-An inventor, artist, scientist, mathematician who influenced the generations that followed him.
+As an inventor, artist, scientist, and mathematician he influenced the generations that followed him.
 Da Vinci designed human flying machines including a type of helicopter.
 Some of the world’s most treasured works of art include da Vinci’s Mona Lisa and The Last Supper.